 - Maintain Family Dinners: Research reveals that four or more family dinners per week can help protect teens not just from being cyberbullied, but from the devastating impact if they are experiencing the issue.

 - Keep a Close Eye on Facebook and Instagram: Surprise, it’s not Snapchat.
 Facebook and Instagram are the social media networks associated with the highest number of cyberbullying incidents for teens.

 - Mute, Don’t Block: Have a teen who’s being harassed on YouTube or Twitter?
 Encourage them to mute the offender, rather than block.
 Users will know if they’ve been blocked and may try to create a new account to find access to your child.
 Muting, on the other hand, means they will never know that their harmful messages aren’t reaching your child.

-Experts agree that aside from the above, one of the best ways to protect our children from cyberbullying is to engage in frequent and consist conversation about their digital lives.
+Experts agree that aside from the above, one of the best ways to protect children from cyberbullying is to engage in frequent and consist conversations about their digital lives.